E. J. Bowen: Later life and death

 Bowen lived for most of his working life in Park Town and is buried in Wolvercote Cemetery, north of Oxford.
 Bowen was married to Edith née Moule and they had a son (also a chemist) and a daughter.
-He died on 19th of November in 1980 after a short ilness.
+He died on 19 November 1980 after a short illness.

-University room
+Bowen room

-The room at University College that he used was subsequently named the 'Bowen room'.
-It is used by Emeritus Fellows of the university (currently occupied by Ruth Chang).
+The room at University College that Bowen used was subsequently named the 'Bowen room'.
+It was used by Emeritus Fellows of the college and later occupied by Prof. Ruth Chang.
 Bowen's papers (1931–1980) are held by the Museum of the History of Science in Oxford.